everfore/bconv/README.md

 ###		jsonbytes <--X--> bsonbytes

-Well, jsonbytes is not bsonbytes.
+Well, jsonbytes do not equal bsonbytes.
 They are different []byte.

 We can not use string(bsonbytes) as string.